 Where: Kawarayu Onsen

 Daruma dolls, popular around Japan for bringing good luck, originated in Gunma.
 It is traditional to make a wish on them, then burn them around New Year as a way to appreciate their work in bringing good fortune over the past year.
-The lively Maebashi Hatsuichi Festival, which dates back to the 1600s, sees thousands of Daruma burned in a bonfire, a parade with dancers and portable shrines, and stalls selling food, plants, and charms.
+The lively Maebashi Hatsuichi Festival, which dates back to the 1600s, sees thousands of Daruma burned in a bonfire, a parade with dancers and portable shrines, and stalls selling food, charms and more.

 When: January 9